Selling Your Diamond: 5 Things You Should Know

-The very first step to sell your diamond jewelry is to understand what you have in hand.
+The very first step when selling your diamond jewelry is to understand what you have in hand.
 Diamonds are appraised based on the 4C’s: cut, color, clarity and carat weight.
-Since this grading system is very well documented over the internet, a person in possession of a diamond classification certification can easily find the information.
+Since this grading system is very well documented over the internet, a person in possession of a diamond classification report can easily find the information.

-However, the issue is that the grading norms of diamond evaluation can vary widely, and that for various reasons:
+However, the issue is that diamond grading norms can vary widely, and that for various reasons:

 1-The source of the evaluation

-Grading norms, although determined according to commonly known scales, vary because they remain highly subjective to date.
-This is why the credibility of the source of the evaluation regarding the quality of the stone is extremely important for a buyer when you are trying to sell a diamond.
+Grading norms, although determined by commonly accepted criterias, remain subjective.
+This is why the credibility of the grading source is extremely important when selling a diamond.

-Among the most reliable sources, a classification report from the GIA (Gemological Institute of America) or the AGS (American Gem Society) is generally highly regarded.
-A serious buyer will still take the time to do their own inspection of the stone to confirm the advertised characteristics.
+Amongst the most reliable sources, a classification report from the GIA (Gemological Institute of America) or the AGS (American Gem Society) are generally highly regarded.
+A serious diamond buyer will nevertheless take the time to do their own inspection and grading to confirm or establish the diamonds 4Cs.

 2- Additional criteria

-It may occur that the diamond jewelry buyer considers other specific criteria that do not generally appear on the grading or appraisal report.
-In addition to the cut, color, clarity and carat weight of the stone, the buyer’s evaluation may take into account the color and impact of fluorescence on the diamond, the type and exact positioning of all the inclusions, or whether the stone was appraised set or loose.
+The diamond jewelry buyer will consider other specific criterias that do not necessarily appear on the grading or appraisal report.
+For instance, in addition to the cut, color, clarity and carat weight, the buyer’s evaluation may take into account the impact of fluorescence on the appearance of the diamond, the type and exact positioning of all the inclusions, or whether the stone was appraised set or loose.

-The price offered for the same stone may therefore vary from one buyer to another in a diamond sales process, since each buyer may evaluate it differently and assign a variable level of importance to characteristics that others may not necessarily consider.
+The price offered for the same stone may therefore vary from one buyer to another in a diamond sales process, since each buyer may evaluate it differently and assign a different level of importance to some characteristics over others..

 4- The industry

-Changes in the industry can also affect the value of the offer to buy your diamond.
-Market demand for a certain type of diamond, for example, can increase or decrease the price that experts are willing to pay for them.
-The quality of the cut can also potentially have an impact on the current value of your diamond.
+Changes in the industry can also affect the value of your diamond.
+Market demand for a certain type of diamond, can increase or decrease over time and affect it’s the price.
+The diamonds specific form or cut quality can also potentially have an impact on the current value of your diamond.

-When wishing to sell their diamond at the best possible price, make sure to deal with an expert to learn about the current state of the industry in order to choose the most appropriate time based on the distinctive qualities of your stone.
+When wishing to sell your diamond at the best possible price, best to consult with an expert that has an intimate knowledge of the current state of the diamond and jewelry industry.

 5- Wear and tear

-In short, a credible and experienced diamond jewelry buyer, such as Laferriere & Brixi Diamantaires, will take the time to examine your diamond in person and explain his or her decision process.
-In addition to the characteristics included in your diamond’s classification report, their offer may be influenced by various factors such as the source of the evaluation, specific additional criteria, initial overvaluation, industry fluctuations and the current condition of the stone.
-They will then make an offer that the person wishing to sell their diamond can choose to accept or decline.
+In short, a credible and experienced diamond jewelry buyer, such as Laferriere & Brixi Diamantaires, will take the time to examine your diamond in person and explain his decision process.
+In addition to the characteristics provided in your diamond’s classification report, purchase offers are based on many additional factors.
+You can consult the experts at Laferriere & Brixi Diamantaires to help uncover any characterics that might contribute to the selling price of your diamond jewellery.